netgrif/academy/docs/tutorials/petriflow101/petriflow101.md

-content = """# Petriflow 101 — Tutorials Overview
+# Petriflow 101 — Tutorials Overview

 Welcome to **Petriflow 101**, a continuously growing series of short, hands-on tutorials that guide you through building, deploying, and improving applications using **Netgrif Platform** and **PetriFlow modeling**.